asagrekin/GamesInOne/reports/Week7Report.md

 High Level Goal: Make changes based on Alpha Release feedback.

 ### Frontend:
-Last Week's Goal: Create connection with the back end, create file explorer for the add game screen.
+Last Week's Goal: Fully integrate front and back end for Alpha release.
+Add more test cases.

 Progress:
-- Successfully added files explore for the user to locate game and image paths
+- Successfully integrated the front and back-end for Alpha release.
-- Created test framework for the front end using MSBuild
+- Added test cases for the AddGameScreen.
-- Created a Github action for on push on my front-end branch
+- Added a default iamge path (our Logo image) as a place holder if the user do not have a image at the moment.

-High Level Goal: Fully integrate front and back end for Alpha release.
-Add more test cases.
+High Level Goal: Work on the custom ordering of the game list, refine UI.

 ### Database:
 Last Week's Goal: Fix any errors that arise.